 The collective Villekulla does not assume any liability for the damage of any objects from and of the house, especially no liability is assumed for the loss or damage of private objects or in case of injury of A* by third parties.
 The A* are recommended to take out an adequate insurance in a sufficient amount.
 The A* commit to treat the provided infrastructure, the surroundings and the neighbourhood with respect and care.

 Smoking is prohibited (except the courtyard).

 During the residency, plants in and around the house may also be cared for, please water them.
 And dispose of anything mouldy or declared as waste: green container out on Tuesday and yellow container out on even calendar weeks’ Thursdays.

-Before departure, all rooms used have to be cleaned (not only broom-cleaned) and put back to their original condition.
+all rooms used have to be cleaned (not only broom-cleaned) and put back to their original condition.
 Bed linen, rags and towels are to be washed and hung up to dry.
-Consumables in the kitchen (oil, vinegar, salt, etc.) are to be filled up from the ground floor storage.

 More detailed information about the house and the neighbourhood you′ll find in the «Guide».